BritWallace/beep-boop/README.md

 * Describe: Function number(input)
 * Code: number("2");
-* Test 3: If the number 2 is inputted the response should be boop.
+* Test 3: If the number 2 is inputted the response should be "boop."
+* Expected Output: "boop."

+* Describe: Function number(input)
+* Code: number("3");
+* Test 4: If the number 3 is inputted the response should be, "Won't you be  my    neighbor?'
-* Expected Output: boop.
+* Expected Output: "Won't you be my neighbor?"

 This Beep-Boop project will allow a user to input a number and depending on that number they will get a loaded wacky response.
 The number 3 will be the most important giving a response of "Won't you be my neighbor."
 Second in line will be the number 2 with a response of "Boop."
 Lastly, the number 1 will give a "Boop" response.
 All other digits will be listed starting from 0 up to the number the user inputted.